 Barcelona is a byword for innovative architecture and design.
-In 2008, the city council set up Urban Lab, a smart cities initiative in 22@Barcelona, the regeneration area of El Poblenou.
+In 2008, the city council set up Urban Lab, a smart cities initiative within 22@Barcelona, a project of urban transformation in the area of El Poblenou.
 SMEs propose ground-breaking, sustainable ideas to enhance life for local citizens and Urban Lab selects the most promising, from intelligent lighting to locating empty parking spaces, and they are trialled on the city’s streets.

 The city of Barcelona has established a reputation as one of Europe’s major industrial cities, with an innovative approach to urban design.
-In 2008, it wanted to encourage SMEs to trial novel ideas that could have a positive impact on the lives of Barcelonians.
+Barcelona was already known as the innovation capital of Europe however, there was no formal system in place to channel innovation in the city of Barcelona.
+In 2008, Barcelona wanted to encourage SMEs to trial novel ideas that could have a positive impact on the lives of Barcelonians.
 The question it had to ask itself was: “how can entrepreneurs with ideas to improve urban life test them in a city environment?”

 - “Foster business innovation in 22@ Barcelona.